Navigating the Pandemic: A Home-Seller’s Guide

 By Guest Blogger: Natalie Jones

-Selling a home might feel a little bit intimidating in the current climate.
-As the pandemic has caused restrictions in our lives, sellers are worried they won’t be able to move their homes anytime soon.
+Selling a home has felt a little bit intimidating in the current climate.
+While we have moved past the pandemic that caused restrictions in our lives, sellers are still worried they won’t be able to move their homes anytime soon because of high interest rates for mortgages.
 However, there are many options at your disposal.
 We are more connected than ever before, and there’s never been a better time to sell a home from a distance.
-Babel’s Paint and Decorating offers some insight into how you can make the most of the process.
+National Lumber Home Finishes offers some insight into how you can make the most of the process.

 Perfecting the Listing